sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Every generated public `.txt` case prompt must include required spoiler-free reference tables.

-These tables replace in-game reference tables.
+These tables replace in-game reference images.

-The generated case prompt must not ask the AI host to create a character reference table, crime scene image, or floor plan image during gameplay.
+The generated case prompt must ask the AI host to create the required text reference tables, but must not ask the AI host to create a character reference image, crime scene image, or floor plan image during gameplay.

 The tables are the authoritative player aids.